KirbyPhillips/CRM_Sales_Pipeline_Analysis/README.md

 ## 6. In Hindsight

 This analysis covers the full scope of the CRM dataset as it was provided, spanning 3,000 leads across 9 European countries between January and May 2024.
-Looking back, there are genuine things I would do differently.
+Looking back, these are some things I would do differently:

 **5 months is not enough data.**
-- You cannot draw meaningful conclusions about seasonality or pipeline trends from 5 months.
-In hindsight, I would have scoped the brief around what the data could actually support and been more explicit about that limitation upfront.
+- It's challenging to draw meaningful conclusions about seasonality or pipeline trends from 5 months' worth of data.
+Scoping the brief around what the available data could realistically support, and stating that limitation explicitly as part of the project deliverable.

-**The Exec Overview was built last.**
-- That was the wrong order.
-It should have been built first, before any other page, so that every subsequent page was designed to support one clear executive story rather than assembled from whatever already existed.

 **David Wilson was identified but not investigated.**
-- The analysis flags him as the clearest underperformer and stops there.
-A stronger piece of work would have dug into what specifically separates his lost deals from Sarah Davis's won deals — by industry, product, deal value range, and organisation size.
-The data supports it.
-I just did not build it.
+- The analysis flagged David as the an underperformer and Sarah as a top performer.
+The gap between these two agents deserved deeper investigation to determine the types of deals, industries, and organisation sizes each agent was winning and losing, and whether a pattern existed that could inform targeted coaching.

 **Close Date Variance was treated as a team problem.**
-- But it might not be.
-Some agents forecast accurately.
-Others consistently miss.
-I would have broken this down by agent rather than reporting it as a single team-wide finding.
+- Close Date Variance was reported as a single team-wide finding.
+But breaking it down by agent would have revealed whether the forecasting problem was systemic across the team or concentrated in specific individuals.
+Those are two very different problems that require two different responses from management.

 **The probability values were never validated.**
-- 40% was the most common probability across the entire dataset — almost certainly a default entry, not a genuine assessment.
-Building a $3.7M weighted forecast on top of that is a significant flaw.
-In a future iteration, I would build the forecast on historical close rates by stage instead.
+- The most common probability value across the entire dataset was 40%, appearing on 580 leads.
+That is almost certainly a default entry rather than a genuine deal assessment.
+Building a weighted pipeline forecast of $3.7M on top of unvalidated probability values undermines the reliability of that figure.
+In a future iteration, the forecast would be built on historical close rates by stage, grounding it in actual outcomes rather than assumed probabilities.

 ---